V1929/Python_Data_Project/README.md

 #### Insights
 When considering a career in data analysis, potential compensastion for applicable skills utilized, and longevity in the field always appreciated.

-The compensation structure across data roles, we observe indicates a logical increase in salaries as experience and role seniority progress, though the desired job role does not necessarily guarantee the highest salary.
+The compensation structure across data roles, we observe indicates a logical increase in salaries as experience and role seniority progress.
+The desired job role does not necessarily guarantee the highest salary.

 Starting with Data Analysts, the average annual compensation is around $85,000.
 However, some Data Analysts report salaries that match or even exceed those of Data Scientists.